esteinig/sketchy/README.md

 ## Sketchy usage

 See the `Tasks and Parameters` section for details on all tasks and settings available in `Sketchy`.
 Reads are expected to belong to the species of the selected reference sketch.
-For an evaluation of genomic neighbor typing using `mash screen` and a comparison to the online implemention of `mash dist` on comprehensive and dereplicated strain-level sketches, please see the preprint.
+Please cite `Mash` (`sketchy-rs cite`) as its core functionality is wrapped into the genomic neighbor typing with `Sketchy`.
+For a comparison between screening, streaming and distancing, please see the preprint.

 Setup environment variable to databases (or specify database paths in `--db` arguments)